• Skip to primary navigation

 Unfortunately, most people I know who went through the counseling didn’t really understand how the loan worked.
 Or perhaps they understood the math, but when you’re 18 years old, the consequences of taking on debt aren’t totally clear.
 If you took on debt as an undergraduate (or as a graduate student), it’s likely you took out a Stafford Loan (now called a Direct Loan).

-Do I Have to Repay a Stafford Loan?
+Do I Have To Repay A Stafford Loan?

 As with every student loan, you are responsible to pay a Stafford Loan.
 Stafford Loans can have repayment periods lasting from 10 to 25 years.
 The standard repayment period is 10 years, but you can consolidate the loans which gives you a longer repayment period.

-As long as you do not refinance a Stafford Loan, the loan is eligible for Public Service Loan Forgiveness (PSLF) if you work in a qualifying occupation (and maintain a qualifying repayment plan).
 Direct Loans are also discharged after 25 to 30 years of timely repayment no matter what your occupation is.
 However, the discharge may come with a tax bomb because you will owe taxes on the amount discharged.

-What Are the Interest Rates and Fees on Stafford Loans?
+What Are the Interest Rates And Fees On Stafford Loans?

 The exact interest rates on Stafford Loans depend on when you took out the loans.
 These are the current interest rates for the various types of loans.